 e) in another way, which clearly implies the Client's obligation to comply with these GTC.

 1.5 Contact details.
-General contact details of the Office are: email@example.com, + 421 911 195 133, Dagital Legal, s.r.o., Nové Záhrady I / 9, 821 05 Bratislava - Ružinov district, Slovak Republic.
+General contact details of the Law Firm are: firstname.lastname@example.org, + 421 911 195 133, Dagital Legal, s.r.o., Nové Záhrady I / 9, 821 05 Bratislava - Ružinov district, Slovak Republic.
 The contracting parties are obliged to notify each other of changes in contact details, while the original contact details apply until the notification of new contact details.
 Communication (whether written or electronic) which is returned to one Contracting Party from already invalid contact details, the change or update of which the other Contracting Party was obliged to notify the Contracting Party sending the communication, shall be deemed to have been delivered.

 2.4 Language.
 Legal services, these GTC or a separate contract on the provision of legal services are offered to the Client primarily in the Slovak language; after a special agreement, they may also be provided in the English language.

-3.4.
-Tarrif Remuneration.
+3.4 Tarrif Remuneration.
 In the event that no remuneration for legal services has been expressly agreed between the Parties, the Parties have agreed on an hourly remuneration for legal services of 150 EUR excluding VAT payable monthly in arrears with a maturity of 15 days or a tariff remuneration with the same maturity, whichever is higher.

 3.5 Inflation.
-In case the cooperation of Parties continues into another calendar year, the Client agrees that with the effect as of January 1st of such new calendar year, the hourly rate of the Office is automatically increase by average level of inflation for services in the previous calendar year in which legal services have been offered.
+In case the cooperation of Parties continues into another calendar year, the Client agrees that with the effect as of January 1st of such new calendar year, the hourly rate of the Law Firm is automatically increase by average level of inflation for services in the previous calendar year in which legal services have been offered.
 For this point to apply it is not required for the legal services to be provided during the whole previous calendar year.

 "Client's business name / Client's group - provision of legal advice in the field of personal data protection, including delivery of differential analysis of compliance with GDPR and preparation of standard documentation.".